-- All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
+- Malawi declared a State of National Disaster from 23rd March - Closure of all schools, colleges and universities from 23rd March 2020 until further communication - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
 Additionally, authorities have suspended the issuance of visas.
-Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Announced a three-week lockdown beginning 18th April to 9th May to try to curb the spread of COVID-19.
-All non-essential businesses and services would stop (Lockdown temporally blocked by the High Court) - Recruitment of 2000 health workers to support the fight against COVID-19 - Postponement of a repeat Presidential Elections May to July 2020 - Restriction of all forms of public gatherings to less than 100 people - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Establishment of a relief fund through which well-wishers, companies can contribute to support the fight against COVID-19 - The President and all the ministers to take a 30% pay cut for three months in order to support the fight against COVID-19
+Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu - Establishment of a relief fund through which well-wishers, companies can contribute to support the fight against COVID-19 - The President and all the ministers to take a 30% pay cut for three months in order to support the fight against COVID-19 - Formation of a Presidential task force on COVID-19